-The bottom GAS filter has moving masses and picomotors which are connected each other by a coil spring.
-They are set on the surface of the BF cap.
-This system adjust relative position between the intermediate mass and the its recoil mass by changing the tilt of the bottom filter as shown in figure 6.3.
+The bottom GAS filter has two moving masses each driven by a picomotor and with a coiled return spring.
+They are mounted on the surface of the BF cap with retaining screws that allow sliding motion only.
+The tracks of the two masses are at right angles.
+This system adjusts the relative position between the intermediate mass and the its recoil mass by changing the tilt of the bottom filter as shown in figure 6.3.